bean-frog/pi-neopixel-v2/DOCS.md

 ## Configuration

 #### For convenience, a config file is located at /setup/config.json.
 Here is an explanation of each option
-- `server_port`: the port that the server should run on.
+- `server_port`(int): the port that the server should run on.
 The default is 3001, but it can be any unused port from 0 to 65535.
-- `number_of_leds`: the number of pixels in your LED strip.
+- `number_of_leds`(int): the number of pixels in your LED strip.
 If this is too small, there will be unused pixels.
-- `gpio_data_pin`: the pin on the raspberry pi where the data connection to the strip is connected.
+- `gpio_data_pin`(int): the pin on the raspberry pi where the data connection to the strip is connected.
+- `verbose_logging`(bool): if true, the console will output a message every time a request is recieved, containing the color(s), animation(if applicable), and affected LEDs.